|

 • 1-2 tablespoons of water

-Mixture 2 (more soothing & hydrating recipe):
+Mixture 2 (a more soothing & hydrating recipe):

 • 1 tablespoon bentonite clay